Skip to main content Skip to accessibility

 In 2023, 27% of Jersey's greenhouse gas emissions were produced by petrol and diesel vehicles, totalling almost 97,000 tonnes.
 Car journeys were responsible for just over 91,000 tonnes and remain the Island's largest source of road transport emissions.

 Since 1990, Jersey's road transport emissions have fallen by 26%, a drop of almost 34,500 tonnes over 33 years.
-The Island needs to act now to speed up this reduction to meet our 2050 net zero emissions target.
+The Island needs to speed up this reduction to meet our 2050 net zero emissions target.

 Transitioning to lower and zero emissions vehicles will reduce the environmental impact of Islanders' road vehicle journeys, as well as reducing associated air and noise pollution.
 This transition has already begun.
-At the end of June 2025 there were just over 3,700 full electric and 4,400 hybrid road vehicles registered locally.
+At the end of December 2025 there were approximately 4,000 full electric and 4,850 hybrid road vehicles registered locally.

 The UK 2030 petrol and diesel vehicle phase-out

-From 2030, the UK will phase-out the sale of new petrol and diesel vehicles.
+In 2030, the UK will end the sale of brand new pure petrol and pure diesel cars.
 Details of the UK phase-out were announced in 2025 following a public consultation.

 Joint government response on GOV.UK

-In the period to 2030, vehicle manufacturers have to increase the proportion of hybrid, plug-in hybrid and electric vehicles they sell each year under the
+In the period to 2030, vehicle manufacturers have to increase the proportion of new hybrid, plug-in hybrid and electric vehicles they sell in the UK each year under the

 Almost all vehicles imported to Jersey originate from the UK market.
-The UK phase-out will directly affect the types of new vehicles that will be available to buy in Jersey from 2030.
+The UK's phase-out of new petrol and diesel vehicles will directly affect the types of vehicles that will be available to buy in Jersey from 2030.
+The following vehicles will no longer be manufactured and sold:

 From 2030: